 Planning a big get-together?
 Here are our favourite communal dining spots in Singapore to enjoy feasts fit for kings and queens.

-By now, you’ve heard the latest Covid-19 updates: there’ll no longer be a limit for group sizes for social gatherings and dining out.
-Hurrah!
-While that’s exciting, it can be tough for big groups to find a restaurant in Singapore with communal dining and huge tables.
-With our handy list of dining establishments, there’s no need to rack your brains or make a dozen phone calls to check if a restaurant can accommodate all of you.
-Take it easy and pick a place to eat that you and your entourage are in the mood for.
+Gathering together for a huge feast with friends or family is one of our favourite things to do.
+But it can be tough for big groups to find a restaurant in Singapore with communal dining and huge tables.
+With our handy list of dining establishments, there’s no need to rack your brains!
+Put down the phones cause we’ve done all the hard work for you.
+Take it easy and pick a place to eat communal-style.

 Best restaurants in Singapore for communal dining and big groups

-Enjoy fresh, bold flavours of fine Italian comfort food at the newly refreshed Il Cielo.
-The award-winning rooftop Italian restaurant is back with a mouthwatering array of dishes that you can enjoy over stunning views of the city.
+Enjoy fresh, bold flavours of fine Italian comfort food at Il Cielo.
+The award-winning rooftop Italian restaurant offers a mouthwatering array of dishes that you can enjoy over stunning views of the city.
 Have an intimate brunch or dinner in its private dining room that fits up to 10 people.
 Oh, and you’ve got to order the burrata e tartufo pizza (it tastes heavenly and is great for sharing)!